PatrikGerber/PatrikGerber.github.io/_pages/about.md

 social: false
 ---

-I am a first year Applied Mathematics PhD student at MIT, supervised by <a href="http://www-math.mit.edu/~rigollet/">Prof. Philippe Rigollet</a>.
+I am a second year Applied Mathematics PhD student at MIT, supervised by <a href="http://www-math.mit.edu/~rigollet/">Prof. Philippe Rigollet</a>.
 Prior to MIT I obtained a Master's in Mathematics and Statistics from the University of Oxford.
+I am interested in Statistics, Machine Learning and Optimization among other things.
+In my freetime I enjoy playing <a href="https://www.youtube.com/user/GerberPatrik/videos">piano</a>.